Meadville Items

 Image M18e, see above text. (back view)

-On the left is a photograph from F. E. Allis, Meadville, Pa.
+In the image above, on the left, is a photograph from F. E. Allis, Meadville, Pa.
 He is listed in the 1897-8 Meadville City Directory at 626 Main.
-The right real picture post card is stamped on the back: WETHERBY STUDIO 248 1/2 Chestnut Street MEADVILLE, PENNA.
+The middle photograph has: Photographed by DUNN BROTHERS, East Side – Water Sreet, Meadville, Pa.
+On the right, is a real picture post card.
+It is stamped on the back: WETHERBY STUDIO 248 1/2 Chestnut Street MEADVILLE, PENNA.

-This post card was made by photographer Harrison M. Ingraham, 575 Washington St., Meadville, Pa.
-It shows two people sitting in the lawn in front of the Meadville Theological School, July 1906.
+From photographer Harrison M. Ingraham, 575 Washington St., Meadville, Pa., this post card shows two people sitting in the lawn in front of the Meadville Theological School, July 1906.

 Front of a stereoview card titled: FIRE ENGINE AND CREW, MEADVILLE, PA.
 It has a detailed history of Meadville’s early fire equipment on the back.
 It doesn’t say who made this card.